'Wendy Williams Show' ending, new Sherri Shepherd show ahead

 “We hope to be able to work with Wendy again in the future, and continue to wish her a speedy and full recovery,” the executives said.
 They also expressed their “great love and affinity for Wendy” and admiration for her success.

+Williams knows “the reality of syndicated television — you can’t go to the marketplace and sell a show that’s the ‘Maybe Wendy Show,’” Bragman said, and understands the decision from a “business point of view.”

+Reflecting the company’s statement, he said Williams has been assured that if her health rebounds — and she wants to host again — “she would be back on TV at that time.”

-Given the ongoing uncertainty regarding Williams, Debmar-Mercy’s switch to Shepherd represents stability — especially important as changes in daytime TV near.
+For Debmar-Mercury, the stability represented by Shepherd is especially important as changes in daytime TV near.
 Ellen DeGeneres’ long-running talk show ends this season, leaving its viewers in search of alternatives.
 The field already includes Drew Barrymore and Kelly Clarkson-hosted shows, with one led by Jennifer Hudson reportedly set for fall.

 “OMG!
 I am so excited to have my dream come true and debut my very own talk show” in New York, actor-comedian Shepherd, a former co-host of “The View,” said in a statement.
 “Sherri” will combine her love of “pop culture, talk, entertainment and comedy,” she said.